timchungdmd/reading-notes/read6-javascript.md

 # Introduction to Javascript

 - Traditionally Javascript was used inside web browsers.
 - Node js: Server environment that can run Javascript
 - 3 major parts of Javascript
   - Programming language itself
   - DOM API: how the lnaguage can interact with the various parts of a web page while in the browser
   - Server API: provided by Node.js or one of the other server side systems

--Javascript can be either coded directly inside the HTML file, or embed via external Javascript file.
+- Javascript can be either coded directly inside the HTML file, or embed via external Javascript file.
 Latter is recommended in most cases. \<script></script> tag is used for javascript

 - The most simple way for Javascript to display text for use is alert function< alert() >
 - document.write: document.write(" ");